prebid/prebid-server-java/docs/code-style.md

 String resolvedParamA = resolveParamA();
 ```

-This helps to other developers flesh your code out better without additional questions.
+This helps other developers flesh your code out better without additional questions.

 For `Map`s it is recommended to use `To` between key and value designation: